✈️ The Truth Behind Their Headlines

 The Truth:

-AFA is made up of thousands of Flight Attendants across 19 airlines, including many like SkyWest (think regional carriers like Piedmont and Envoy).
-They’ve negotiated contracts, won raises, fought discipline, and improved lives in environments nearly identical to ours.
+AFA brings the experience and strength of thousands of Flight Attendants across 19 airlines, including regional carriers like Piedmont and Envoy.
+They’ve fought discipline, negotiated enforceable contracts, won meaningful raises, and improved working conditions in environments just like ours.

 Smear Piece #3: “A Union Will Create Division”